JavaTMP/JavaTMP/JavaTMP-SpringBoot-Modules/spring-boot-cloud/readme.md

     - Central configuration.
 Make it possible to store configuration information for a group of microservices in one place
     - Centralized log analysis.
 Add a new component that can manage centralized logging
     - Distributed tracing. ensure that all related requests and messages are marked with a common correlation ID and that the correlation ID is part of all log events.
     - Circuit Breaker.
-Add a Circuit Breaker that prevents new outgoing requests from a caller if it detects a problem with the service it calls.
+Add a Circuit Breaker that prevents new outgoing requests from a caller if it detects a problem with the serviceCall it calls.
     - Control loop. it is very difficult to manually detect and correct problems such as crashed or hung microservice instances.
-    - Centralized monitoring and alarms. a monitor service capable of collecting metrics about hardware resource usage for each microservice instance level.
+    - Centralized monitoring and alarms. a monitor serviceCall capable of collecting metrics about hardware resource usage for each microservice instance level.
 - The 12-factor app [https://12factor.net](https://12factor.net) is a set of design principles for building software that can be deployed in the cloud.